stevenbillich17/KoleKT/README.md

 is that the command might differ slightly on different operating systems.
 This one works for Windows OS.

-Default implementation uses _TRACE_ logging level.
-When running the tool this will generate a lot of information for debugging the app.
-This can be changed inside the `src/main/resources/logback.xml` by using different levels, for example changing *DEBUG* to *ERROR* will result in less debugging information, this can be used for production environment.
+Default implementation uses _ERROR_ logging level.
+When running the tool this will NOT generate a lot of information for debugging the app.
+This can be changed inside the `src/main/resources/logback.xml` by using different levels, for example changing *ERROR* to *TRACE* will result in a lot of debugging information, this can be used for developing the tool.

 ## Running the tool